clouway/go-epay/README.md

 ### Supported Modules
  * TelcoNG
-   An integration with the online payment processor of TelcoNG by using the telcong-epay-adapter.
-The
-   billing-key-file should be issued from the administrative IAM panel of the platform.
+   An integration with the online payment processor of TelcoNG by using go-epay and telcong-epay-adapter.
+The first one could be deployed on GAE whether the second one could be deployed on any environment.
+Note that the  billing-key-file should be issued from the administrative IAM panel of the platform.

 ### Architecture
 ![Architecture](docs/architecture.png)

-### Building
+### Building telcong-epay-adapter (Uses TCP)

 ```sh
 go get github.com/clouway/go-epay